corbinq/GAMBIT/README.md

 - **Gene-Based Test Output.** Test statistics stratified by gene and annotation subclass are provided in `*.stratified_out.txt` files, and gene-based p-values (aggregating across annotation classes for each gene) in `*.summary_out.txt` files.

 - **Variant Aggregation Methods.** By default, GAMBIT aggregates test statistics across variants using a weighted sum of single-variant chi-squared statistics (SKAT gene-based test).
-To instead use weighted ACAT to combine single-variant p-values, specify `--acat`.
+To instead use weighted ACAT or HMP to combine single-variant p-values, specify `--no-skat` and a p-value combination method via `--pcomb`.

 #### TWAS Analysis
 - To compute TWAS/PrediXcan gene-based tests using GAMBIT, specify an eWeight file via `--eweights my_eWeights.txt.gz`, formatted